 Just like the Datejust, the Rolex Day-Date President is an iconic design and a true industry staple that is instantly recognizable all over the world.
 To many individuals, the Rolex President is the quintessential gold watch, and models such as the ref.
 1803 and ref.
-18238 are older iterations of a timeless classic that will always be in style and guaranteed to never be worth a cent less than their weight in gold.
+18238 are older iterations of a timeless classic that will always be in style and guaranteed to never be worth a cent less than their weight in 18 karat gold.

 Many collectors forget about the Rolex Day-Date II – the biggest Rolex President ever created.
 Only produced between 2008 and 2015 and offering a design that is bolder and more sporty in its overall appearance, the Day-Date II has a 41mm case, making it 1mm larger than the current Day-Date 40 model.
 Much of the current Rolex collecting world is focused on the brand’s various vintage sports models and at the present time, Day-Date II watches sell for similar prices to their 40mm siblings.
 With that in mind, not all that many Rolex Day-Date II watches were made, and there’s a good chance that these super-sized Presidents may become the next hot model for tomorrow’s collectors.

-Date Models to Invest in for 2021:
+Date Models to Invest in:

 – Ref.
 1503